-Dideriksen, C., Fusaroli, R., Tylén, K., Dingemanse, M., & Christiansen, M. H. (in press).
+Dideriksen, C., Fusaroli, R., Tylén, K., Dingemanse, M., & Christiansen, M. H. (2019).
 Contextualizing Conversational Strategies: Backchannel, Repair and Linguistic Alignment in Spontaneous and Task-Oriented Conversations.
 In A. K. Goel, C. M. Seifert, & C. Freksa (Eds.), Proceedings of the 41st Annual Conference of the Cognitive Science Society (CogSci 2019) (pp. 261-267).
 Montreal, QB: Cognitive Science Society.

 Do interlocutors adjust their conversational strategies to the specific contextual demands of a given situation?
 Prior studies have yielded conflicting results, making it unclear how strategies vary with demands.
 We combine insights from qualitative and quantitative approaches in a within-participant experimental design involving two different contexts: spontaneously occurring conversations (SOC) and task-oriented conversations (TOC).
 We systematically assess backchanneling, other-repair and linguistic alignment.
 We find that SOC exhibit a higher number of backchannels, a reduced and more generic repair format and higher rates of lexical and syntactic alignment.
 TOC are characterized by a high number of specific repairs and a lower rate of lexical and syntactic alignment.
 However, when alignment occurs, more linguistic forms are aligned.
 The findings show that conversational strategies adapt to specific contextual demands.